medically reviewed by Dr Godmi Tresa

 Quick Remedies for Bad Breath

 • Squeeze Some Lemon Juice: Lemon juice is acidic but has an alkalising effect on the body.
 Drinking lemon water or adding lemon juice to your meals can help stimulate digestion and prevent acid reflux.
-However, be careful not to consume too much lemon juice, which may irritate your throat or erode your teeth' enamel.
+However, you have to be careful not to consume too much lemon juice, which may irritate your throat or erode your teeth' enamel.

-• Try Licorice Chews: Licorice is a natural supplement that can soothe the lining of your oesophagus and stomach without reducing stomach acid.
+• Try Licorice Chews: Licorice is a natural supplement that can soothe the lining of your oesophagus and your stomach without reducing stomach acid.

-• Practise deep breathing after meals: Taking deep belly breaths can help activate your parasympathetic nervous system, which promotes relaxation and digestion.
-BreatheBreathe slowly through your nose, hold for a few seconds and exhale through your mouth.
+• Practice deep breathing after meals: Taking deep belly breaths can help activate your parasympathetic nervous system, which promotes relaxation and digestion.
+Breathe slowly through your nose, hold for a few seconds, and exhale through your mouth.
 Repeat several times until you feel calm and centred.

-A quick tip from Nirva health experts: Take one teaspoon of dried ginger powder, mix it with a teaspoon of ghee and consume it 10 minutes before food.
+Take one teaspoon of dried ginger powder, mix it with a teaspoon of ghee, and consume it 10 minutes before food.

-How to maintain Good oral hygiene?
+How to Maintain Good Oral Hygiene?

 • Use mouth rinses